idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 A few of the most-used Transfers:

-- MeshFunction: Interpolate a field from one domain to another
+- ShapeEvaluation: Interpolate a field from one domain to another
 - NearestNode: Move field data by matching nodes/centroids
 - Postprocessor: Move PP data from one app to another
 - UserObject: Evaluate a "spatial" UO in one app at the other app's nodes/centroids and deposit the information in an AuxiliaryVariable field

 Most important: by having MOOSE move data and fill fields... apps don't need to know or care where the data came from or how it got there!

+!alert note
+'GeneralField' transfers are a more efficient and more general implementation of their corresponding field transfers.
+They should be preferred over their non-'GeneralField' counterparts.

 !---

-## MultiAppShapeEvaluationTransfer
+## MultiAppGeneralFieldShapeEvaluationTransfer

 !row!
 !col! width=80%
-Called "MeshFunction" because it makes a field (Solution or Aux) into a spatial "function" that can be evaluated anywhere within the domain.
-This is then used to sample that field at the nodes/centroids of the *receiving* app's mesh in order to populate an Auxiliary Variable field.
+Called "ShapeEvaluation" because it evaluates a field (Solution or Aux) at the desired transferred location: the nodes/centroids of the *receiving* app's mesh in order to populate an Auxiliary Variable field.

 Required parameters: